library(slendr)

 Many of the following exercises will use these kinds of tricks to instruct various slendr / tskit functions to compute statistics on subsets of all individuals sub-sampled in this way.

-(which, in this setting, gives you effectively the heterozygosity for each individual).
+After you’ve computed nucleotide diversity per-population, compute it for each individual separately using the same function ts_diversity() (which, in this setting, gives you effectively the heterozygosity for each individual).
 If you are familiar with plotting in R, visualize the individual-based heterozygosities across all populations.

-Part 2: Computing pairwise divergence
+Exercise 2: Computing pairwise divergence

-we discussed in the previous part.
-In this case, the function computes pairwise divergence between each element of the list given as sample_sets =
+Hint: Again, you can use the same concept of sample_sets = we discussed in the previous exercise.
+In this case, the function computes pairwise divergence between each element of the list given as sample_sets = (i.e., for each vector of individual names in that list).

-Part 3: Detecting Neanderthal admixture in Europeans
+Exercise 6: Detecting Neanderthal admixture in Europeans

 Let’s now pretend its about 2008, we’ve sequenced the first Neanderthal genome, and we are working on a project that will change human evolution research forever.
 We also have the genomes of a couple of people from Africa and Europe, which we want to use to answer the most burning question of all evolutionary anthropology: “Do some people living today carry Neanderthal ancestry?”

-Compute the \(f_4\) test of Neanderthal introgression in EUR individuals using the slendr function ts_f4()
+Compute the \(f_4\) test of Neanderthal introgression in EUR individuals using the slendr function ts_f4().

-for more information.
-When you’re computing the \(f_4\), make sure to set mode = "branch"
+When you’re computing the \(f_4\), make sure to set mode = "branch" argument of the ts_f4() function.

 \(f_4\)(<some African>, <another African>; <Neanderthal>, <Chimp>)